khenderson91/assured_tech_team_lead/README.md

 **Scalability**

-- Utilising auto-scaling or serverless compute within the cloud data warehouse.
+- The data lakehouse has the option of either using dedicated compute configurted within the platform or using serverless compute to prevent the need for clusters to spin up before a request can be handled.
 In the scenario where a business requires a scheduled data refresh, the clusters need only to be span up during operational hours.
 Once the pipelines have been completed, these clusters can be span back down.
 This prevents unnecessary resources being used and reduces cost of the compute layer.
+If there is a need for frequent querying of the data in a timely manner, then serverless compute may be a preferred option.

-- Configuring the orchestration tool to run processes in parallel providing the configured compute allows.
+- Configuring the orchestration tool to run processes in parallel, providing the configured compute allows.
 Some small independent parts of the pipelines may be able to run in parallel without the need for an increase to the cluster size, this will speed up the time execution time of the main pipeline and therefore reduce compute cost through spinning clusters down sooner.

 - Configuring the modelling tool (dbt) to use incremental models.
-Using incremental models means that each time the pipeline executes, it only needs to process new or changed records - there is no need to re-process data that has not changed.
+Using incremental loads means that each time the pipeline executes, it only needs to process new or changed records - there is no need to re-process data that has not changed.
 Similar to above, this will reduce the total execution time, ensures the pipeline is as efficient as possible and keeps the computational burden to a minimum.

-Utilizing cloud data warehouses that separate compute and storage ensures cost-effective scaling.
+- Utilizing cloud data warehouses that separate compute and storage ensures cost-effective scaling.

 **Data Quality**